• Skip to main content

 • Sauté the Chicken, Onions, and Garlic.
 Using the sauté button on the Instant Pot, cook the chicken and onions together in a little oil for about 4 minutes before pressure cooking.
 Then add a tablespoon of minced garlic and cook for about a minute.

 • Season The Chicken.
-Add the salt, pepper, and ranch seasoning mix to the chicken and stir.
+Add the salt, pepper, and ranch seasoning mix to the chicken.

 • Add The Liquid.
 Add the chicken broth and Worcestershire sauce.